When I Call Your Name (Mary Kiani song)

 "When I Call Your Name" is the debut solo single by Scottish singer Mary Kiani.
-It was produced by Nightcrawlers, and released in July 1995 by 1st Avenue and Mercury from Kiani's first album, Long Hard Funky Dreams (1995).
+It was produced by Nightcrawlers, and released in July 1995 by 1st Avenue and Mercury Records from Kiani's first album, Long Hard Funky Dreams (1995).
 The song peaked at number 18 on the UK Singles Chart and number one on the UK Dance Singles Chart.